k-m-arun-kumar-5/Single-elevator-controller/README.md

 1: IDE for Application development of LPC2138                               - MDK-ARM Professional Keil uvision 5.
 2: PC tool for Programming Flash of LPC2138                                 - Flash Magic.
 3: LCD                                                                      - JHD162A.
-4: Desktop Computer Architecture and OS for development                     - Intel X64 & Windows 7 (32 bit).
+4: Desktop Computer Architecture and OS for development                     - Intel X64 & Windows 8.1 (64 bit).
-5: CADD and Simulations                                                     - Proteus 8.0 Pro and/or Proteus 8.3 Pro SP2.
+5: CAD and Simulations                                                      - Proteus 8.0 Pro and/or Proteus 8.3 Pro SP2.
 6: Code editor                                                              - Notepad++.
 7: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.